dar5o/can-of-books-backend/README.md

 Name of feature: Building CRUD apps with MongoDB
 Start time: 2:00 pm
-Finish time:
+Finish time: 9:30
-Actual time needed to complete:
+Actual time needed to complete: 7 hours

 # Start your own "Can of Books" App